The Mitten Tree Story-related Math Activities for Preschoolers

 Memory Game

-This game is great to strengthen the children’s concentration, memory, work on one-to-one correspondence, and create sets.
+This game is great for strengthening children’s concentration and memory, practicing one-to-one correspondence, and creating sets.
 The Mitten Tree Math Pack includes two sheets with nine cards each, with different mittens.

-This game can be played as an individual activity or with a partner.
-Keep it super simple and have the children place the cards face down.
-Each child has to select a card randomly and try to match the selected card with its double.
-The child that matches the most cards wins the game.
+This game can be played individually or with a partner.
+Keep it simple: have the children place the cards face down.
+Each child selects a card at random and tries to match it with its double.
+The child who matches the most cards wins the game.

 The Mitten Tree Memory Game